-Our respect for human rights is fundamental to and informs our broader business; it guides us in how we treat and train our employees, and how we work with clients and our vendors.
+Our respect for human rights is fundamental to, and informs our broader business; it guides us in how we treat and train our employees, and how we work with clients and our vendors.
 Our Code of Business Conduct and Ethics outlines the policies and practices that define who we are and what we stand for as a firm.
-It draws upon our Business Principles and our core values of partnership, client service, integrity and excellence, to provide actionable guidance that empowers all Goldman Sachs people to embody these values on behalf of the firm and our clients, and to treat each other with honesty and integrity.
+It draws upon our Business Principles and our core values of partnership, client service, integrity and excellence, to provide actionable guidance that empowers all our people to embody these values on behalf of the firm and our clients, and to treat each other with honesty and integrity.
 We apply the highest ethical standards to our work.
 Our reputation, and the future of Goldman Sachs, rely on our collective commitment to creating value and driving results honestly and with integrity.
-An example of this is articulated in our Environmental Policy Framework, which as part of our approach to environmental and social risk management provides that we will not knowingly finance any potential transactions where there is credible evidence of child labor, forced labor or human trafficking.
-Also, our Sustainable Finance Group is focused on deploying our expertise and position in the capital markets to help address issues that impact society, including more inclusive economic growth.
-Our Anti-Money Laundering Program supports this approach by specifically including human rights as one of the components of the country risk analysis and proactively engaging with regulatory and law enforcement agencies, thereby underpinning our commitment to combat money laundering, terrorist financing, securities fraud and other financial crimes (collectively, "money laundering") and to comply fully with all applicable laws and regulations
+Examples of this are articulated in our:

-&lt;sup>1 When we use the terms "Goldman Sachs", "we", "us" and "our", we mean The Goldman Sachs Group, Inc., a Delaware corporation, and its consolidated subsidiaries.
+1 When we use the terms "Goldman Sachs", "we", "us" and "our", we mean The Goldman Sachs Group, Inc., a Delaware corporation, and its consolidated subsidiaries.

-&lt;sup>2 Goldman Sachs is not authorized under the Australian Banking Act 1959 (Cth) ("Banking Act") and is not supervised by the Australian Prudential Regulation Authority.
+2 Goldman Sachs is not authorized under the Australian Banking Act 1959 (Cth) ("Banking Act") and is not supervised by the Australian Prudential Regulation Authority.
 Goldman Sachs is not covered by the depositor protection provisions in section 13A of the Banking Act, and counterparties to a contract, arrangement or understanding with Goldman Sachs will have no right to claim under Division 2AA - Financial claims scheme for account-holders with insolvent ADIs in the Banking Act.